 - BC is the first province in Canada to implement a province-wide community paramedicine program.
 There are currently more than 100 community paramedics working in rural communities around the province, helping local health-care providers care for patients with chronic and complex health issues.

-- BC is among North America’s best when it comes to survival rates for patients who call for an ambulance after a cardiac arrest.
-In a US and Canadian study, BC’s survival rate of 14 per cent was second only to Seattle, at 16 per cent.
-BCEHS, together with its health care partners, nearly doubled the rate of survival during a 10-year period, by implementing evidenced-based best practices and improving the following:
+- BC is among North America’s best when it comes to survival rates for patients who have an out-of-hospital cardiac arrest.
+In a US and Canadian study, BC’s survival rate of 16 per cent is tied with America’s best, Seattle.
+BCEHS and its health-care partners nearly doubled the rate of survival during a 10-year period, by implementing evidenced-based best practices and improving the following:

-- Telephone coaching of CPR techniques to bystanders by BCEHS dispatch staff
+- Telephone coaching of CPR techniques to bystanders by BCEHS dispatchers